Neuron segmentation using 3D wavelet integrated encoder-decoder network: Conclusion

+We propose a 3D wavelet and deep learning based neuron segmentation method, which could improve the reconstruction performance for 3D neurons with large size.
 We rewrite 3D DWT/IDWT as general network layers, and design the first 3D wavelet integrated encoder-decoder network, 3D WaveUNet, for 3D neuron segmentation.
 The 3D wavelet transforms could suppress the noise propagation and keep nerve fiber structure during the deep network inference, thus improve the performance of 3D neuron segmentation and reconstruction in noisy neuronal images.

 In future, we will study the 3D neuron instance segmentation for images containing multiple neurons, and extend the 3D wavelet integrated deep networks to more 3D medical image applications.